davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 ## Use Cases

-Our goal in this guide is to create a working consensus algorithm.
-Before we jump into design, we need to decide on requirements: what does a consensus algorithm need to do?
-To answer *that* question, it'd be useful to come up with some real-world examples where one might use one of these consensus thingamajigs.
+I think the best way to understand what a consensus algorithm does is to know of a handful of situations where people commonly use them.
+So let's come up with some real world use cases:

 ### Example 1: Key-Value Store